dagan01/ParallelTesting/README.md

 ```

 And that's it!
 That was the configuration I used to succesfully execute my tests with Selenium Grid, and with everything you have read in this readme, you may have a basic idea of how to execute tests in parallel.
 I did these experiments for one friend whose executions lasted for around 8 hours.
 Now they only take 2 hours.

+# Excel Report

+So...I used this project again, it's like the perfect tool for parallel experiments with different things.
+This time, I was asked to develop a simple automation of a report in Excel.
+Just the logic and show how to use it.
+The code is probably not the best, but at least my client loved it and could use it as a base (or maybe did not even change it), and that's all that matters.

+## ExcelUtilities

+The class where all the magic happens is [here](../master/src/main/java/com/guru99/gurubank/pruebas/utilities/UtilidadesExcel.java).
+The code must be able to write in one Excel file, in different sheets and during parallel execution.
+With the following methods, all those conditions were achieved:

++ The method ```sobreescribirExcel``` initialize the workbook in the class.
+Of all the methods I have in UtilidadesExcel, this one is the first that must be executed.
+Also, this method writes the headers of the columns with the method ```createHeaderRow```.
++ The method ```agregarNuevaFilaDeDatos``` writes the data you want in the file and sheet you specify.
+This method is a little bit dirty (the file should be general...I think this could be a public static final in other class maybe, or an input from Cucumber).
++ "What if I told you I do not want to overwrite the data from previous executions?"...this is what justifies the existence of ```obtenerIndiceDeCeldaVacia```.
+Here we get the index where the method ```agregarNuevaFilaDeDatos``` should write the new data, without overwriting anything.

+And that's it!
+I performed a Parallel execution with JUnit, writing in two different sheets and everything was succesful.
+I still need to read about BufferedReaders and BufferedWrites, also about Input and Output Steams to understand everything that happens behind the stage and maybe improve this.
+But at least, this was more than perfect for the need the client had.